agnescameron/teaching-site/_pages/syllabus.md

 This class is not about having perfect code each week, and I would not expect you to.
 Publish and document whatever you have as you go along, so I can see your thoughts evolving as you go.
 That said, consistently incomplete, poor-quality or overly-simple solutions will definitely affect your grade.
 If you’re struggling, email me before saturday night at the latest, and turn up to office hours on Monday / make alternative arrangements, and we can work on getting you back on track.
 Don’t leave everything till the night before!

 Each week, I expect you to write a short paragraph or two (100-250 words) on what you struggled with, what you enjoyed, your thoughts on the readings and notes for yourself, as part of an ongoing 'blog' on your site.
-This will be really useful to you as you revisit your work, and try and remember what you did and how you did it!
-It’s totally ok if things don’t always work out, but it’s not ok if you make no effort. git affords me a unique opportunity to distinguish between these things: be honest about what you did and what you need help with.
+This will be valuable to you as you revisit your work, and try and remember what you did and how you did it.

 I want you to make this class useful to you, so feel free to adapt assignments to suit your interests (though talk to me about it first).
 These tasks are deliberately open ended, but if you’re struggling for inspiration you are more than welcome to use one of the example problems that I’ve set.
 If you’d like to look further afield, the are.na channel [an idea for a website](https://www.are.na/ian-mcdonald/an-idea-for-a-website) is a great start.

 ### presenting work
 All classwork is presented through personal websites, that you will use to document your progress. come to each class with the assignment finished, on your website, and prepared to talk about it.
-I will randomise you each week, and if picked you’ll have a 5 min slot to talk about your week and what you found out, and people can ask you questions (we’ll talk to 4 people a week).
+I will randomise you each week, and if picked you’ll have a 5 min slot to talk about your week and what you found out, and people can ask you questions (we’ll talk to \~4 people a week, more for larger projects).

 There is no point in taking this class if you don’t do the homework: this is how you develop the skills you need to work on the web!
 Missing one of these unannounced will bring your grade down by a half point each time. (you can make it back up (once) if you publish within the week).